etrenholm/TravelSphere/README.md

 * [Contributers](#contributers)

 ## User Story
+As some of us are traveling we wated an application where we can plann trips with our friends and family but have all the information in one place.

 ## Description
 Our motivation for this project was to use all the skills we've learned in the past 2 months to make a search application where we can set to-do list for members ina group.
 As travellers this project made sense to us.